 Even in a blue state like California, Khan said that would have been a big deal.

-But the bill faced rigorous opposition from anti-abortion campus organizations.
-“Abortion pills are not a factor in student success,” said Anna Arend, the Northern California regional coordinator for the anti-abortion group Students for Life of America, in testimony before the California Senate Education committee on SB 320.
+But the bill faced rigorous opposition from anti-abortion rights organizations on campus.
+“Abortion pills are not a factor in student success,” said Anna Arend, the Northern California regional coordinator for the anti-abortion rights group Students for Life of America, in testimony before the California Senate Education committee on SB 320.

 Opponents also raised concerns about associated costs for staff training, equipment and systems to support the bill’s implementation.